rafgraph/detect-it/README.md

     detectPointerEvents,
   },

-  // updates the state of the four micro state machines it encapsulates, and then updates its own state update() {...},
+  // updates the state of the four micro state machines it contains, and then updates its own state update() {...},

   // easy access to detectPointerEvents' prefix function